 Hardware-RNGs for key generation.
-During key generation, both our implementations use SHAKE-256 to generate the secret terms s and e; however, this is not required.
+During key generation, the generation of s and e is performed using SHAKE-256 (and AES in the 90s variant).
+However, this is not required.
 The choice of RNG during key generation is a local decision that any user and platform can make independently.
-In particular on platforms with fast hardware AES (like the AES-NI instructions on modern Intel processors), one can speed up key generation by using AES-256 in counter mode to generate the uniformly random noise that is then fed as input into CBD.
+In particular on platforms with fast hardware AES one can adapt the AES-based PRF from the 90s variant also for the otherwise Keccak-based KYBER.
 We considered using this in our AVX2 implementation, but using this optimization means that testvectors would not match between our two implementations.
 This is not an issue in actual deployments, where randombytes is not deterministic.